 Get in Your Customer’s Shoes

 There is no product or service that we buy for the sake of owning it.
 What we choose to pay for is caused by deeper reasons.
-We are paying for premium products to boost our social status, and we pay to the more plum for the sink to be unclogged.
+We are paying for premium products to boost our social status, and we pay more plum for the sink to be unclogged.
 When you are buying food, you are either already hungry, or choose to get it in advance to prevent being hungry in the near future.

 Meaning, more often than not, we don’t know what exactly we are looking for.
-Especially when there are a number of possible solution to the deeper need that we have.
-Our social status often demonstrated through the clothes we are wearing, and the material goods that we own could be raised through a large number of different goods like vehicles, phones, clothes, etc.
+Especially when there are a number of possible solutions to the deeper need that we have.
+Our social status is often demonstrated through the clothes we are wearing, and the material goods that we own could be raised through a large number of different goods like vehicles, phones, clothes, etc.

 But when we buy for our status to be raised, we hardly notice that as the reason behind the purchase.
 Yet, when we buy food, we know that we are not buying it for any other reason than fulfilling our hunger.